Looking Glass

 Video: Maja Hannisdal

 In fact, it's somewhat unusual to see so many dancers at once; the stage was transformed into a dance floor, filled with disco balls.
 However, the movements on the stage went far beyond the party atmosphere.
 The movements of the youth were, in fact, pure philosophical exercises.
-The dance piece attempted to tackle an incredibly important question: What do we really see in our reflection?
+The dance piece attempted to tackle an incredibly important question: What do we really see in our reflection?”
+Read more about one of the participants experience here ︎︎︎CODA 2023.